 Partner’s Understanding of Your Tools and Industry

-Closely related to the right tools of work is matching industry expertise.
-The right partner should be familiar with your ideal industry including the compliance policies associated with your field.
+Closely related to knowing the right tools is having matching industry expertise.
+The right partner should be familiar with your industry, especially any compliance policies associated with your field.

-There is so much information about DevOps and its methodology out there and it’s easy to get lost.
-Working with any DevOps partner means that they’ll be working hand-in-hand with your internal team.
+Your DevOps partner means will be working hand-in-hand with your internal team.
 This can only be possible if the partner’s company culture aligns with yours.
 So, before settling on a working relationship with a DevOps partner, ensure the teams understand each other’s problems and are eager to help one another.
-Furthermore, DevOps is all about breaking down silos, and your partnership with a DevOps partner should represent this philosophy.

 The Key to Successful Adoption of DevOps

-Moving to DevOps is a journey that requires philosophical and cultural change plus a more practical implementation of tools, principles, and best practices.
-The starting point to achieving a successful DevOps adoption within your organization should ensure your development and operation teams are fully committed to the cause.
-After which DevOps tools and best practices should come into the picture.
+Moving to DevOps is a journey that requires philosophical and cultural change, plus a practical implementation of tools, principles, and best practices.
+Achieving a successful DevOps adoption within your organization requires full buy-in from your development and operation teams.

-Given all the benefits that are associated with DevOps, it’s safe to say that organizations that fail to implement DevOps are missing out on the deployment speed that is thirty times more than the traditional method with 200 times shorter lead times.
-Taazaa, a reputed customer software development company incorporates both Agile and DevOps to promote collaboration between the Development and Operations Team, and facilitates continuous migration of new software to increase overall productivity and revenue.
+Given all the benefits associated with DevOps, organizations that fail to implement DevOps are missing out on the deployment speed that is 30 times faster than traditional methods, with 200 times shorter lead times.